CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - `Employee`
 - `Undefined`: Default value before the user role is specified
 ### Customer Class
-- Not to be confused with the `CustomerGUI`, this class does not handle input directly, but instead processes authenticated actions sent over the network via `Message` packets
+- Not to be confused with the `CustomerGUI`, this class is server side and does not handle input directly; it instead processes authenticated actions sent over the network via `Message` packets
 - The `Customer` class does not handle outgoing messages directly; instead, the `Server` calls its methods and returns the result to the `CustomerGUI` as a `Message` packet over the network
 - Inherits from the `User` class and, thus, becomes associated with a specific `Garage` upon initialization
 - Customers do not have a unique user ID; the system uses ticket-based identification since actions like valet parking or shared ticket use are possible